corey-braun/hybrid-cloud-email/README.md

 - Blocked ports
 - Non-static IP

 Since this solution uses an infrastucture as code design, it is extremely easy to [deploy](#deployment) using [Docker Compose](https://docs.docker.com/compose/) and [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+Please note that after deployment & testing, you must [manually request production access to SES](#moving-out-of-the-ses-sandbox) to remove certain restrictions.

-It is also typically very [cheap](#pricing) for light personal use thanks to AWS's free tier offerings and prorated billing.
+Light personal use of this solution is typically very [cheap](#pricing) thanks to AWS's free tier offerings and prorated billing.

 ## Table of contents
 - [hybrid-cloud-email](#hybrid-cloud-email)